aaronland/go-metmuseum-openaccess/README.md

     	Emit to /dev/null
   -objects-csv string
-    	The path for the MetObjects.csv file. (default "MetObjects.csv") -stdout
+    	The path for the MetObjects.csv file. (default "MetObjects.csv") -oembed
+    	Emit results as OEmbed records -oembed-ensure-images
+    	Ensure that OEmbed records have an image. (default true) -stdout
     	Emit to STDOUT. (default true)
   -with-images